TOWN OF BOWDEN

-There are compost bins conveniently located throughout town.
-These sites are held within wooden or concrete containers and only accept grass clippings, leaves, and compostable material.
+For Town of Bowden residents there are compost bins conveniently located throughout town.
+These sites are held within concrete containers and only accept grass clippings, leaves, and compostable material.

 Bowden receives its water from the Red Deer River, from the Anthony Henday Water Treatment Plant at Innisfail.
 Along with Carstairs, Crossfield, Didsbury, Olds and Innisfail, the Town of Bowden belongs to the Mountain View Regional Water Services Commission.
 The Town of Bowden provides water and wastewater (sewer) services.
 When you move to Bowden, you need to apply at Town Office to receive these services.

 Water bills are sent out monthly.
 Water usage is determined by the number of people in your household, the number of water saving devices in your home and how often you water your lawn in the summer.
 Your monthly invoice includes garbage pickup fees, water/sewer charges, and recycling charges.
 For more information, call the Town Office at 403-224-3395.

 Does Bowden have direct debit services for Utilities?